 All prerequisites must be completed before applying to the MLT program.
-Courses in progress or not completed will be reviewed on a case-by-case basis and left to the Program Director's discretion of acceptance.
+Courses in progress or not completed at the time of application will be reviewed case-by-case and left to the Program Director's discretion of acceptance.

 - 1. CA Phlebotomy Technician I or II (CPT I or CPT II) license.
 License MUST be current and kept current during MLT program enrollment.
 National certification is not accepted. - 2.
 American Heart Association (AHA) Basic Life Support (BLS) certification.
 Certification MUST be current and kept current during MLT program enrollment. - 3.
 A Student Education Plan (SEP) must be completed with a counselor prior to submitting your application.
-The SEP must be less than 6 months old at time of application to qualify. - 4.
-Demonstrate college level reading proficiency by means of one of the following: - a. earn a "C" or better in English 158, English 115 or equivalent reading/English courses. - b. the equivalent as demonstrated by an approved petition (petition forms available from the Southwestern College Assessment Office). - c. a transcript indicating an earned associate or baccalaureate degree from a U.S. accredited institution. - 5.
-Demonstrate requisite math proficiency by means of one of the following: - a. math proficiency as evidenced by earning a "C" or better in Math 60 or highernumbered math course or equivalent.
-Math 100 or Math 115 does not meet the minimum program standards.
-Recommend Math 119 for transfer. - b. the equivalent as demonstrated by an approved petition (petition forms available from the Southwestern College Assessment Office). - c. a transcript indicating an earned associate or baccalaureate degree from a U.S. accredited institution. - d.
+The SEP must be less than 6 months old at the time of application to qualify.
+An SWC student ID is needed to obtain an SEP.
+Please apply to the college then once the ID is received call 619-216-6665 x 4852 and ask to make an appointment with a counselor for MLT.
+You will need your student ID number.
+Do not wait until the last minute because appointments fill quickly starting in April through the remainder of the semester.
+The SEP is a priority. - 4.
+Demonstrate college level reading proficiency by means of one of the following: - a. earn a "C" or better in RDG 158, English 115 or equivalent reading/English courses. - b. the equivalent as demonstrated by an approved petition (petition forms available from the Southwestern College Assessment Office). - 5.
+Demonstrate requisite math proficiency by means of one of the following: - a. math proficiency as evidenced by earning a "C" or better in Math 119, Psyc/Soc 270 or higher-numbered math course or equivalent (Intermediate algebra).
+Math 100 or Math 110 or Math 115 do not meet the minimum program standards.
+Recommend Math 119 for transfer. - b. the equivalent as demonstrated by an approved petition (petition forms available from the Southwestern College Assessment Office). - c.
 No exam scores of any kind accepted as substitution. - 6.
 All general education courses necessary for an associate degree must be completed before applying to the MLT program.
-Courses in progress or not completed will be reviewed on a case-by-case basis and left to the Program Director's discretion of acceptance. - All courses must be completed with a "C" grade or better - Quarter units are not equal to semester units.
-Transfer courses completed in the quarter system must be converted to required semester units and must meet the minimum unit requirements. - 7.
+Courses in progress or not completed will be reviewed on a case-by-case basis and left to the Program Director's discretion of acceptance. - All courses must be completed with a "C" grade or better. - Quarter units are not equal to semester units.
+Transfer courses completed in the quarter system must be converted to required semester units and must meet the minimum unit requirements. - It is the student's responsibility to verify all general education courses completed at outside institutions are equivalent to SWCs requirements.
+This is done by meeting with a counselor. - 7.
 Official copies of transcripts from institutions other than Southwestern College are required as part of the application process.
-Official transcripts must be sent directly from the institution to SWC.
-You do need to include ALL unofficial transcripts with the application, including Southwestern College. - Additional items for application, if applicable: - 1.
-Proof of bachelor's degree or higher via official transcripts - 2.
+Official transcripts must be sent directly from the external institution to SWC.
+You do need to include a copy of ALL unofficial transcripts with the application, including Southwestern College.

+Additional items for application, if applicable:

+- 1. Proof of bachelor's degree or higher via official transcripts - 2.
 Lab experience as a phlebotomist or lab assistant provide a copy of badge from employer and letter from HR verifying start date and current employment or end date.